Lawyer found dead in upstate NY may be linked to New Jersey shooting at judge's house

 NEW JERSEY FEDERAL JUDGE’S SON KILLED, HUSBAND SHOT AT HOME

-According to the New York Post, police and the FBI were on their way to New York to probe his connection with a gun found near the scene.
+According to the New York Post, police and the FBI were on their way to the New York town to probe his connection with a gun found near the scene.

-Earlier on Monday, federal, state, and local law enforcement were on the hunt for the gunman who fatally shot Salas' son and wounded her husband while disguised as a FedEx worker.
+Federal, state and local law enforcement were on the hunt for the gunman who fatally shot Salas' son and wounded her husband while disguised as a FedEx worker.

 Salas’ son, 20-year-old Daniel Anderl, was killed and her husband, defense lawyer Mark Anderl, 63, is in the hospital after they were shot around 5 p.m.
 Sunday, officials have said.